HuimiaoChen/Optogenetics-Photometry-System/README.md

 v4.1: fix a "config load" bug and a default setting bug; revise the help page.

-v5: update the whole system to supprt more advanced control; improve the latency of the control; frequency and period can be non-integers; add NiDaq output data saving (input data and video have to be saved); add separate stage control for different lasers; add video recording control; add ratory encoder recording control; add photometry recording control; a completely new version, but the control of UV is not enabled because of hardware.
+v5: update the whole system to support more advanced control; improve the latency of the control; frequency and period can be non-integers; add NiDaq output data saving (input data and video have to be saved); add separate stage control for different lasers; add video recording control; add rotary encoder recording control; add photometry recording control; a completely new version, but the control of UV is not enabled because of hardware.

 v6: synchronization of visual stimuli and opto/photometry is added; probably some other small improvements.